 Get Into Gardening!
 From Spring to Fall, Grow Your Own & Reap the Harvest.

 A great project for the entire family, starting a vegetable garden is a rewarding activity that will provide you with fresh delicious food to enjoy for many months to come.
 Below are some tips on how you can easily grow your fruit, vegetables and herbs.
-Shop your own garden instead of the food store this year.
+Skip the grocery store this year and enjoy your own harvest.
 Nothing is more rewarding or tastes better!

 Our seed starting supplies are available in-store or online.

 We offer an extensive selection of all your favorite seeds and plants in-store including:

 Over 600 varieties of heirloom, organic and GMO free seeds (available February)

 90 plus varieties of cool weather vegetables and fruit plants (available March-May)

 More than 50 varieties of tomatoes (available late April early May)

 Over 40 varieties of peppers (available late April early May)